Nuand/bladeRF/linux/apps/README.md

 ## Some Useful Interactive Commands ##
 The `help` command prints out the top level commands that are available.
 Using `help <cmd>` gives a more detailed help on that command.

-The most useful control commands are `peek` and `poke` for setting registers at a very basic level and `print` and `set` for performing system level tasks like setting gains, frequency, bandwidth or samplerate.
+The most useful control commands are `peek` and `poke` for setting registers at a very basic level and `print` and `set` for performing system level tasks like setting gains, frequency, bandwidth or sample rate.

 The `rx` and `tx` commands allow data to be transmitted and received in the background, while the interactive console remains in the foreground.